Minus24Exp/Jacy/docs/destructuring.md

 var [a, b, c] = [1, 2, 3]
 ```

-Note: Destructuring does not with assignment, but only with variable declaration, so:
+Note: Destructuring does not with assignment, but only with variable declaration.
 > This won't compile
 ```
 var a